xmlking/spa-starter-kit/README.md

 gulp --env=PROD # or NODE_ENV=PROD gulp  # `set NODE_ENV=PROD` and `gulp` for windows

 # Start the server and watch for file changes to transpile ES6 files, live reload pages etc.
-gulp serve  # gulp --fatal=off serve # no errors should kill the build
+gulp serve  # gulp --fatal=off serve # no errors should kill the live server.

 # Other Gulp Commands
 gulp or `gulp build`    # to build an optimized version of your application in /dist